modmore/docs/en/01_Agenda/v1/05_Cronjob.md

 - [refresh the feeds](#refresh-the-feeds-task)
 - [refresh the recurring events](#refresh-the-recurring-events-task)

-Normally the the feeds and the recurring events are refreshed together.
+Normally the feeds and the recurring events are refreshed together.
 To run a single task you could use the property `mode=feed` or `mode=repeating` for the
 cronjob: